ministryofjustice/security-guidance/docs/data-destruction-contract-clauses-long-format.md

 # Long format clause

-The current draft of the MOJ commodity long format data destruction clause.
+The current draft of the Ministry of Justice \(MOJ\) commodity long format data destruction clause.

 `Highlighted` words indicate potential requirement for contextual change, requirement of definition and so on.